 Today, indigenous tribes in the Amazon basin continue to use rapé in all aspects of life, from formal ritual use in rites of puberty, initiation, cashiri drinkings festivals, social gatherings and healing ceremonies, to simply tuning into Nature and the healing power of sacred plant medicines alone or with friends.

-The Katukina, Yawanawa, Kaxinawa, Nukini, Kuntanawa, Apurina, Ashaninka, and Matses produce their own specific kinds of rapé blend and have different ways of preparing the herbal snuff, from techniques to songs that are sung during the rapé rituals.
+The Katukina, Yawanawa, Kaxinawa, Nukini, Kuntanawa, Apurina, Ashaninka, and Matses produce their own specific kinds of rapé blends and have different ways of preparing the herbal snuff, different techniques of administering it, and different songs that are sung during the rapé rituals.
 The ritual use of rapé is also making its way around the world, introduced to the West through ayahuasca ceremonies by traveling shamans and by visitors who have spent time in the jungle with the Indians.

 The Ritual Use of Rapé Among Indigenous Tribes of the Amazon Basin